NewNetSuite 2026.1 — What's new

 If a consultant can't clearly define the project scope, deliverables, timeline, and cost structure after a proper discovery phase, that's a problem.
 Vague proposals like "we'll configure NetSuite to meet your needs" without specifics often lead to scope creep, change orders, and budgets that balloon past the original estimate.
 Expect a detailed statement of work.

 Every experienced NetSuite consulting firm should have clients willing to speak on their behalf.
 If they dodge this request or offer only generic case studies with no contact names, treat it as a red flag.
-They may have delivery issues they don't want you to discover.

-Outsourced or Rotating Teams
+Outsourced or rotating teams

 If the firm plans to use offshore subcontractors or frequently rotates team members on your project, knowledge continuity suffers.
 You'll spend time re-explaining your business to new people, and accountability becomes harder to track.
 There's nothing inherently wrong with distributed teams, but you should know exactly who is working on your system and have consistent points of contact.

 NetSuite is configurable for a reason — every business has different workflows, compliance requirements, and growth plans.
 A consultant who pushes a templated implementation without thoroughly understanding your operations is optimizing for their efficiency, not your outcomes.
-If the proposal looks like it could apply to any company with your name swapped in, it probably will.

-Overpromising on Timeline or Budget
+Overpromising on timeline or budget

 NetSuite implementations take time.
 A mid-market implementation typically runs 3–6 months; complex or multi-subsidiary deployments can take longer.
 If a consultant promises to have you live in 4 weeks or quotes a price dramatically lower than competitors, they're either cutting corners or planning to make it up in change orders.